 - Hot and always close oven: Always pre-heat your oven, just like making biscuits, hot oven is a must to have the puff-up and rustic looking bread.
 Although it is always tempting to open the oven to check the bread, avoid doing that.
 Closed oven all-through out the baking will create a rustic and lovely brown crust, which is totally worth the wait.
 Opening the oven will let the steam and heat escape and can deflate the bread.

 - Use of add-on ingredients: I suggest that you soak in water and honey whatever dried fruits you are using before adding it to the dry ingredients.
 Dried fruits have a tendency to absorb moisture of the liquid when added into the mixture.
 This means that it will compete with the dry ingredients and it could absorb the moisture that is supposed to be for the flour, resulting to a dry soda dough.
 Soaking it in water will soften the dried fruits and at the same time will make it moist even when it is baked.

 There you go, few tips to remember.
 Let’s put it to use and let’s get started!

-- 2 tbsp sugar (If you like it sweeter, add 1 tbsp more)
+- 2 tablespoon White Sugar (If you like it sweeter, add 1 tbsp more)

-- 2 tbsp cold butter – cut into cubes
+- 2 tablespoon cold Butter – cut into cubes

 - 2 Large Orange Zest